hollunder/stateswitcher/README.md

 ## Usage

-See the included example or have a look at this brief explanation.
+See the included example (simply copy stateswitcher.lua into the example folder to make it work) or have a look at this brief explanation.

 You need to require the library once before using it.
 ```lua